 A fragile technique for authentication application often has to possess two features: it should be vulnerable to even very slight modifications of the watermarked asset; and it should be capable of locating, or even identifying the endured attacks.
-However, we often want the (semi-)fragile watermark to be robust against the so-called content-preserving operations including vertex/facet reordering in the mesh file and similarity transformations.
-In many authentication applications, these operations are not considered as malicious attacks, but as routine operations because they have theoretically not any influence on the mesh shape.
-In this subsection, we will also mention some high-capacity techniques used for annotation or covert communication applications.
+In this subsection, we will also mention some high-capacity but fragile techniques used for annotation or covert communication applications.

-- 1) Fragile Techniques in Spatial Domain: The spatial description of a 3D mesh includes a geometry aspect and a connectivity aspect.
-We begin with the techniques modifying the geometry. - Fragile Techniques in Spatial Domain Modifying the Geometry
+- 1) Fragile Techniques in Spatial Domain: As stated before, the spatial description of a 3D mesh includes a geometry aspect and a connectivity aspect.
+We first present the techniques modifying the geometry. - Fragile Techniques in Spatial Domain Modifying the Geometry

-The algorithms that directly modify the individual vertex positions are often fragile techniques.
-Yeo and Yeung [8] proposed such a fragile algorithm that can be used for mesh authentication.
+The algorithms that directly modify the individual vertices' positions are often fragile techniques.
+Yeo and Yeung [7] proposed such a fragile algorithm that can be used for mesh authentication.
 The basic idea is to search for a new position for each vertex where two predefined hash functions have an identical value, in order to make all vertices valid for authentication.
 At the extraction phase, one simply examines the validity of each vertex and locates the possible attacks on the invalid vertices.
 The watermark embedding algorithm depends on a pre-established vertex order to prevent the causality problem.
-Formally, causality problem means that the insertion of the posterior watermark bits disturbs the synchronization of the anteriorly inserted bits, or directly changes the feature values of the watermarking primitives where the anterior bits are inserted; hence, the extracted bits can be different from the original ones, even in the absence of attacks.
-Here in the algorithm of Yeo and Yeung [8], the first hash function is dependent only on the position of the current vertex to be watermarked, but the second one is also dependent on the positions of its 1-ring neighbors.
-When considering the 1-ring neighbors for hash function calculation, the authors only take into account the previously watermarked ones, which are in front of the current vertex in the pre-established order.
+Formally, causality problem means that the insertion of the posterior watermark bits impacts the synchronization of the anterior inserted watermark bits, or directly changes the feature values of the watermark primitives where the anterior bits are inserted; hence, the extracted bits can be different from the original ones, even in the absence of attacks.
+Here in the algorithm of Yeo and Yeung [7], the first hash function is dependent only on the position of the current vertex to be watermarked, but the second one is also dependent on the positions of the 1-ring neighbors of this current vertex.
+When considering the 1-ring neighbors for hash function calculation, the authors only take into account the already watermarked ones, which are in front of the current vertex in the pre-established order.
 Without this order, the causality problem occurs, which in this case means that the watermarking of one vertex can impact the validities of its neighbors that have already been watermarked.
-Hence, the proposed scheme is fragile to vertex reordering.
+Hence, the proposed scheme is fragile to vertex rearrangement.

-Lin et al. [9] considered vertex reordering as an operation that even a fragile watermark should be able to resist because it is harmless to the mesh shape.
+Lin et al. [8] considered vertex rearrangement as an operation that even a fragile watermark should be able to resist because it is harmless to the mesh shape.
 Thus, they solved the causality problem by setting both hash functions dependent only on the coordinates of the current vertex.
 They also proposed a more controllable modification scheme with a better attack localization capability.
-Chou and Tseng [10] solved the causality problem by introducing the adjusting vertex method.
+Chou and Tseng [9] solved the causality problem by introducing the adjusting vertex method.
 In their watermarking algorithm, one of the two hash functions is dependent on the barycenter of the vertex 1-ring neighbors.
-However, nearly every watermarked vertex has an adjusting vertex selected from its neighbors.
-The position of this adjusting vertex is tuned in order to keep the neighbors' barycenter unchanged after watermark insertion.
-Another feature is that the peak distortion for each watermarked vertex is accurately controlled so that severe distortions, which are possible in [8], [9], are avoided.
+However, nearly every watermarked vertex owns an adjusting vertex selected from its neighbors.
+The position of the adjusting vertex is tuned in order to keep the barycenter of the neighbors of the watermarked vertex unchanged after watermarking.
+Another feature is that the distortion up-bound for each watermarked vertex is accurately controlled so that severe distortions, which are possible in [7], [8], are avoided.

 Fig. 2.
-Watermarking primitive in the algorithm of Cayre and Macq [11], the projection of a vertex is moved into the nearest correct interval: (a) the opposite edge is divided into two intervals; (b) the opposite edge is divided into four intervals.
+Watermarking primitive in the algorithm of Cayre and Macq [10], the projection of a vertex is moved into the nearest correct interval: (a) the opposite edge is divided into two intervals; (b) the opposite edge is divided into four intervals.
 The inserted bits are both '1'.